Manon Gropius: Life

-The teenage Manon was used by her aging mother to attract the kind of sensual male attention that she had readily enjoyed for herself in her youth.
-However, now she found that joy vicariously in matching her daughter up with an older man, the Austrofascist politician Anton Rintelen, who would later be arrested for his role in the failed Nazi July Putsch of 1934.
+The teenage Manon was used by her aging mother to attract the kind of sensual male attention that she had readily enjoyed in her youth.
+Now she found that joy vicariously in matching Manon with an older man, the Austrofascist politician Anton Rintelen, who was later arrested for his role in the failed Nazi July Putsch of 1934.

-Manon had never let go of her desire to act.
-She had even written the famous Burgtheater actor Raoul Aslan a letter and a poem in which she expressed her desire to one day perform on the same stage.
+Manon never let go of her desire to act.
+She even wrote the famous Burgtheater actor Raoul Aslan a letter and a poem in which she expressed her desire to one day perform on the same stage.
 With her dark long hair and beauty, she so impressed the theater director Max Reinhardt that he offered the part of First Angel in a revival of his and Hugo von Hofmannsthal's adaptation of Calderón's The Great Theater of the World for the 1934 Salzburg Festival.
-Werfel, however, did not think Manon had the training for such an important role, having only performed in a few theater productions that he had directed himself to entertain her mother and their friends on the long back porch of Haus Mahler in Breitenstein, a porch designed by her father in 1916.
+But Werfel did not think Manon had the training for such an important role, having only performed in a few theater productions that he had directed himself to entertain her mother and their friends on the back porch of Haus Mahler in Breitenstein, a porch her father designed in 1916.
 So, as her stepfather, Werfel refused to allow Manon the opportunity.

 In March 1934, Manon and her mother traveled to Venice for the Easter holiday.
 There, Manon contracted polio, which left her totally paralyzed.
 She returned to Vienna, where she recovered some use of her arms and hands.
 She was still determined to act; teachers from the famous Reinhardt-Seminar made house calls.
 Alma also encouraged visitors, including a younger Austrofascist, a bureaucrat named Erich Cyhlar, to court Manon, in the hopes that pending nuptials would compel her to walk again.

 In mid-April, Manon gave her mother and stepfather a private performance in their home.
 Then, over Holy Week, she suffered breathing problems and organ failure.
 She had been receiving an aggressive form of diathermy that employed X-ray machines, which can induce iatrogenic complications.

-Manon Gropius died on Easter Monday, 22 April 1935, and was buried in Grinzing Cemetery in a ceremony that is also described by Canetti in great detail.
+Manon Gropius died on 22 April 1935, and was buried in Grinzing Cemetery in a ceremony that Canetti also described in great detail.
 Her father and stepmother traveled from England to Germany, which placed strictures on its citizens as well as punitive fees for crossing its border with Austria.